 4. Serrano Pepper

 Serrano was named after its place of origin, which is the Sierra mountain ridges in Mexico.
 It is the second most popular chili pepper in Mexico.
-When unripe, it is green, but over the course of ripping, it can be brown, orange, red, and yellow.
+Unripe Serrano chili peppers are green, but they can turn brown, orange, red, and yellow upon reaching maturity.

 This variety is moderately spicy with a Scoville rating of 10,000 to 23,000 SHU.
 Its taste is similar to that of Jalapeño pepper but is a little bit spicier.
-When you taste it, the spiciness does not come right away but after a short time.
+The spiciness does not come right away but after a short time.

 Since the taste of Serrano peppers is comparable to that of Jalapeño peppers, you can use Jalapeño peppers as a substitution for Serrano peppers.
 However, they still have some differences, so make sure to taste them before trying!